bigjohnson/vanillaJavascriptWebsocketMqttFormSync/README.md

 The executemqtt(controlid) send the changes from form elements to the mqtt server.

-These function can manage different html input typer:
+These function can manage different html input types:
 - Text area single line
 - Text area multi lines
 - Radio button